Loading your recommendations…

 The Durham sign at American Tobacco Campus.
 Photo: Discover Durham

 Hop in the car and head to Boxyard RTP to find a community of creative small businesses housed in an indoor/outdoor shipping container hub complex.
-Stop by the breathraking Rebirth mural by Durhamite Gabriel Eng-Goetz and try Korean BBQ tacos from Bulkogi.
+Stop by the breathtaking Rebirth mural by Durhamite Gabriel Eng-Goetz and try Korean BBQ tacos from Bulkogi.

 As you head back toward downtown, stop at Satellite Park, a collection of decommissioned satellite dishes – blank canvases for artistic expression by local artists.